nfqde/nfq-react-grid/README.md

 ### debug

 Defines the colors used for debug mode.
 You can define them for containers, rows, columns and spacers.
 Columns have also an padding color to show you the gutter gap.

-### mediaQuery

-This defines the media type for all media queries.
-(In most cases the default is enough).

 ### skeleton